-ASL poetry originally created by Jolanta Lapiak, August 2008.
+This ASL poem was originally created by Jolanta Lapiak, August 2008.
+It's a beginner's favorite.

 stars across the sky